← All Articles

 The short version

-The Etowah River's hatches are varied but rarely dense, so timing matters.
-April is the richest dry-fly month — Quill Gordons (size 14), Hendricksons (12–14), Blue Quills (16–18), and Grannom caddis.
-May brings Sulphurs (14–18) and March Browns; summer (July–Aug) is terrestrial season (hoppers, beetles, ants, inchworms); October–November is streamer season for pre-spawn browns; and winter is midges and small nymphs.
+The Etowah River's hatches are varied but rarely dense, so timing matters more than waiting for a blanket emergence.
+April is the richest dry-fly month — Quill Gordons (size 14), Hendricksons (12–14), Blue Quills (16–18), and Grannom caddis (14–16).
+May brings Sulphurs (14–18) and March Browns (12); June adds Light Cahills and Yellow Sallies; summer (July–Aug) is terrestrial season (hoppers, beetles, ants, inchworms); September has early-morning Tricos (20–24); October–November is streamer season for pre-spawn browns (size 4–6); and winter is midges and small nymphs (18–24).
 Match the month and you'll be on the right fly.
 Full river detail in the Etowah River guide.

 What's the Etowah River hatch chart by month?

-The Etowah's bug life is diverse but seldom heavy, so it rewards anglers who match the season rather than waiting for a blanket hatch.
-Here's the month-by-month:
+The Etowah's bug life is diverse but seldom heavy, so it rewards anglers who match the season rather than waiting for the kind of blanket hatch you'd see out West.
+There's almost always something coming off — the question is which bug, and what size.
+Here's the month-by-month, with the fly sizes that match each window:

-April is the Etowah's richest dry-fly month — Quill Gordons, Hendricksons, Blue Quills, and Grannom caddis all come off.
+April is the Etowah's richest dry-fly month — Quill Gordons, Hendricksons, Blue Quills, and Grannom caddis all come off in the same few weeks.

 Etowah hatch chart with fly sizes